 “The jade industry was extremely fascinating ‒ it’s just not something Westerners have a glimpse of very often,” said Lucas, who was surprised by the emotional and cultural connection people have to jade.

-Hsu said there are two major materials of jade: Nephrite, which goes back thousands of years ago, and jadeite, which was first imported in about 1870.
-She said people first used jade to make tools because it was easy to shape, but then started to use it as worship vessels in different ceremonies since it was pretty compared to other stones.
+Hsu said there are two major materials of jade: Nephrite, whose use goes back thousands of years, and jadeite, which was first imported in about 1870.
+She said people first used jade to make tools because it was easy to shape, but then started to use it as worship vessels in ceremonies as it was prettier than other stones.